 This Statement explains our privacy practice.

 If you are not happy for your information to be used in the ways described here, you should stop using GenderGP and cancel any appointments you have.

-If you have any questions about the use of your data please get in touch with us at info@GenderGP.com
+If you have any questions about the use of your data please visit our Help Centre and get in touch.

 This privacy notice tells you what to expect us to do with your personal information when you contact us or use one of our services.
 It applies to everyone who uses GenderGP.

 Personal information is any information that can be linked to you or another living person.
 We have used links to help you get to the information you are interested in.
 In some places we have provided links to other websites, for example the Information Commissioner’s website.
 We are not responsible for the accuracy of any other websites.

 GenderGP is responsible for keeping the personal information we use safe and making decisions about how it can be used.
 You may contact GenderGP at any time using our Help Centre or by submitting a letter to Harland International Limited which has its headquarters at its registered office, Rm 22B, 22/F Kiu Yin Commercial Building, 361-361 Lockhart Road, Wanchai, Hong Kong.

 You can contact our Data Protection Officer via our Help Centre or by writing to the Data Protection Officer, at the address above for any queries about your personal information.

 What does GenderGP use my personal information for?